Sign-Problem-Free Nuclear Quantum Monte Carlo Simulation

 where $|\Phi\rangle$ is the ground state and $|\Phi\rangle_T$ is a trial wave function with non-zero overlap.
 For sufficiently large $\tau$, excited state contributions are exponentially suppressed.
 Expectation values are computed through numerical extrapolation

 In NLEFT we implement Eq.~(\ref{eq:expecation}) via auxiliary field transformation.
 For the two-body forces,

 where $a_t$ is the temporal step and $c(\bm{n})$ is a real auxiliary field.
-The terms of order $O(C_s^2)$ generated from this transformation are negligible.
-(Transformation involving 3NF follows \cite{SM}).
+The terms of order $O(C_s^2)$ generated from this transformation are negligible (Transformation involving 3NF follows \cite{SM}).
 The $c$ fields at each imaginary time step are collectively integrated using the importance sampling Monte Carlo.
 Without loss of generality, we consider even-even nuclei and take the trial wave function $|\Phi_T\rangle$ as a Slater determinant of nucleon wave functions paired by time-reversal symmetry $\mathcal{T}=i\sigma_y\mathcal{K}$, where $\mathcal{K}$ is the complex conjugate.
 These nucleons interact with the $c$-field and propagate independently under Eq.~(\ref{eq:transferMatrix}).
 As the single-particle Hamiltonian in Eq.~(\ref{eq:transferMatrix}) commute with $\mathcal{T}$, the nucleons remain paired during the imaginary-time evolution.
-The resulting determinant of the fermionic correlation matrix is positively definite, ensuring completely sign-problem-free simulations.
-(See \cite{SM} for proof.)
+The resulting determinant of the fermionic correlation matrix is positively definite, ensuring completely sign-problem-free simulations (See \cite{SM} for proof).
+For odd-even and odd-odd nuclei, the nucleons can not be completely paired up and a mild sign problem remains.

 The interaction in Eq.~(\ref{eq:Hamiltonian}) contains five parameters $C_2$, $C_3$, $C_s$, $s_{\rm L}$, and $s_{\rm NL}$.
 We found that the mass prediction is not sensitive to $s_{\rm NL}$ and fix $s_{\rm NL}=0.45$ throughout.
 The remaining four parameters are optimized against experimental binding energies of $^4$He, $^{16}$O, $^{24}$Mg, $^{28}$Si, $^{32}$S and $^{40}$Ca. Here we select three doubly-magic nuclei and three open-shell nuclei to constrain both the bulk properties and the shell evolution.
 The optimization minimize the loss function